Can a 5 kW solar system run a 1.5-ton AC in Bangalore (2025)? - Simple, practical answer (with numbers)

 Quick plain-English explanation

-Solar panels make electricity while the sun is shining.
+• Solar panels produce electricity while the sun is out.

-A 5 kW rooftop system (that's the size many homes install) makes enough electricity during daytime that it will usually cover a 1.5-ton AC plus other daytime appliances.
+• A 5 kW rooftop system generally creates enough daytime power to comfortably run a 1.5-ton AC + other daytime appliances.

-If you want the AC to run after sunset, you need batteries sized to the hours you want to run the AC at night.
+• If you want AC at night, you'll need a battery sized to the number of hours you want cooling.

 The numbers - step-by-step (so you can check)

-• Bangalore average usable sun: 5 peak sun hours/day for calculations (Bangalore often ranges ~4-6 PSH)
+• Bangalore average sun: 5 peak sun hours/day

 • Panel size: 350 W (common modern panel)